Our Board members are:

-Following a 20 year career as an Environmental regulator and subsequently as an Executive Board Director of Yorkshire Water, Dr Helen Phillips now holds a number of national and regional non executive roles.
+Following a 20 year career as an Environmental regulator and subsequently as an Executive Board Director of Yorkshire Water, Dr Helen Phillips now holds a number of national and regional non- executive roles.

-Educated at Mount Anville in Dublin, Helen graduated from University College Dublin as a zoologist, and where she also took her PhD in freshwater biology.
+Helen’s executive career included senior roles with the Environment Agency, in Wales and England, following which she was appointed as the first Chief Executive of Natural England in 2006.
+Educated at Mount Anville in Dublin, Helen graduated from University College Dublin as a zoologist, where she also took her PhD in freshwater biology.
 Helen is a Fellow of the Royal Society of Biology.

 The board's non-executive directors share the corporate responsibility for ensuring that the Trust is run efficiently, economically and effectively.
 They use their expertise, interest and experience to scrutinise the performance of management, monitor the reporting of performance, and satisfy themselves as to the integrity of financial, clinical and other information.
 The non-executive directors also fulfill their responsibility for determining appropriate levels of remuneration for executive directors.